ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

   age: Number
 });

-// Create a model based on this schema and the 'mypeople' collection var Person = mongoose.model('mypeople', PersonSchema);
+// Create a model based on this schema to be stored in the 'mypeople' collection var Person = mongoose.model('mypeople', PersonSchema);

 // Create a person document in this collection